 PFOA and PFOS Removal Capability

 PFOA and PFOS are the two most common PFAS contaminants in water, so filters with the highest reduction ratings will naturally be more impactful — don’t settle for less than 90%.
-The best filters on our list eliminate 99% or more.
+The filters on our list eliminate 99% or more.

 Filtration Method